POWERFUL TASK MANAGEMENT

 Can I buy them on my mobile device?

-A set of instructions are included, too, if you prefer to download them directly to your computer and transfer them to a device, such as a Kindle.
+A set of instructions are included with the books, too, if you prefer to download them directly to your computer and transfer them to a device, such as a Kindle.

 How can I read the eBooks on my iPad/iPhone?